Earl of Snowdon

 Earl of Snowdon is a title in the Peerage of the United Kingdom.
 It was created in 1961, together with the subsidiary title of Viscount Linley, of Nymans in the County of Sussex, by Queen Elizabeth II for her then-brother-in-law, Antony Armstrong-Jones, who married Princess Margaret in 1960.

 Titles

 Choice of names

 Snowdon, chosen for the earldom, had previously been used for a peerage title with royal associations.
 The title of Baron Snowdon had been conferred in 1726 along with the Dukedom of Edinburgh on Prince Frederick Louis, grandson of George I and future Prince of Wales.
-It merged in the Crown in 1760, when its holder acceded as George III.
+It merged with the Crown in 1760, when its holder acceded as George III.

 Linley, chosen for the viscountcy, comes from the 1st Earl of Snowdon's maternal great-grandfather, the English cartoonist and illustrator Edward Linley Sambourne.

-Nymans, chosen as territorial designation of the viscountcy, relates to an English garden near Handcross in West Sussex, where Anne Armstrong-Jones, née Messel, Countess of Rosse, mother of the 1st Earl of Snowdon, had grown up.
+Nymans, chosen as territorial designation of the viscountcy, relates to an English garden near Handcross in West Sussex, where Anne Armstrong-Jones (née Messel), Countess of Rosse, mother of the 1st Earl of Snowdon, had grown up.